-If you are constantly running out of space on your android device then you should check out these simple tips to free up more space on your Android phone.
+If you constantly run out of space on your android device, you should check out these simple tips to free up more storage on your Android phone.

 First of all, you should check how much storage has been used by your apps and media files from settings > storage.

 You can use that storage option to remove some unimportant files, media, and apps.
 Also, you can try out these methods to get more space on your device.

 One of the most annoying thing about Android is that it caches a lot of data in apps such as YouTube, Instagram, Facebook, etc… Caching that data help Android applications load faster.
 That’s why we see a lot of apps hog storage and memory.